 - Replying to a spam message confirms that the account is active and encourages more.
 If your email has an auto-reply set up for leave, this may have a similar effect, so use it sparingly.

 - Unless using encryption techniques, all email is insecure.
-Be cautious when considering sending out personal, confidential, or sensitive information by email.
+Be cautious when sending out personal, confidential, or sensitive information by email.

 - FSU will never request your password or confidential information in email.